Invadel/CS_412_Machine_Learning/README.md

 - **ChatGPT Histories**: Collection of 122 HTML files containing student interactions with ChatGPT.
 - **Student Scores**: A CSV file with the final grades of students.
+- **Testing_ChatGPT_Data**: Collection of 188 HTML files containing student interactions with ChatGPT, utilized for testing our machine learning model.

+### Code File Description

+- **Project Codebase**: The project codebase encompasses the model training steps, as well as the testing procedure, conducted using a new testing document titled 'testing_chatgpt_data'.

 ### Objective